A good example is worth a thousand words.

 WHERE 1 = 1

-AND comp.id = :companyId -- Row will be used in query only if companyId is not null
+AND comp.id = :companyId -- Rows containing placeholders will only be used

 AND emp.name LIKE :ceo